aahi-ai/LampOS/README.md

 lampOS is a minimalistic, brower-based operating system built with HTML, CSS, and JavaScript.

 This project started as a simple idea to make a web application as similar as possible to an operating system.
-Overtime, the project evolved into a complete interactive desktop experience with several different applications.
+Overtime, the project evolved into a complete interactive desktop experience with custom applications, personalized settings, window management, and many more.

 Unlike traditional dashboard projects, lampOS focuses on recreating the feeling of using a desktop directly inside the browser.
 ## Features